richytong/presidium-websocket/README.md

 ```

 #### websocket.connect
-Initiate a new connection to the WebSocket server.
+Initiates a new connection to the WebSocket server.

 ```coffeescript [specscript]
 websocket.connect() -> ()
 ```

 #### websocket.send
-Send a payload to the WebSocket server.
+Sends a payload to the WebSocket server.

 ```coffeescript [specscript]
 websocket.send(payload Buffer|string) -> ()
 ```

 #### websocket.sendClose
-Send a close frame to the WebSocket server.
+Sends a close frame to the WebSocket server.

 ```coffeescript [specscript]
 websocket.sendClose() -> ()